 5. Choose a particular time of day to do your reading: You may choose morning before daily activities begin or evening before going to bed.
 For families you can choose a mealtime or another time when you are together.
 It’s best to schedule your reading time on your personal calendar so it will become a daily event or habit to remember.

 6. Keep track of your progress: You can check off each completed daily reading on the plan or on a calendar.
+If you want, you may write down passages that are particularly meaningful to you and try to memorize them.
+I used index cards and kept them in a small binder.

 Tips on Reading the Bible Daily